TykTechnologies/tyk-demo/README.md

 # Redeploying

 The `up.sh` script is not intended to be run consecutively without running `down.sh` in between.
 The reason for this is that the `up.sh` script assumes that the system will not contain any data, so it attempts to bootstrap the system by creating data.
-This means that running the script repeatedly will result in duplicate data.
+This means that running the script consecutively will likely generate errors and duplicate data.

 # Working with APIs and Policies